-- 32. This policy will be monitored in several ways: - Quantitative monitoring enabled by the introduction of traceability systems and enhanced staff capacity leading to reductions in the underreporting of local purchases - will continuously capture data on local procurement and the share of pro-smallholder farmer procurement in terms of the quantity and value of purchases from smallholder farmers, aggregators and traders. - Value chain analysis will make it possible to determine the gains for farmers when inefficient or imbalanced value chains are improved through the use of pro-smallholder farmer contract modalities and through WFP programme interventions.
-These gains are WFP's contribution to enhancing the incomes and productivity of farmers (SDG Target 2.3), which will be tracked through monitoring and evaluation.
-While WFP will not measure the income increases of smallholder farmers, as these are dependent on many factors that are beyond WFP's control, it can monitor increases in the volume and value of sales by smallholder farmers, contributing to increased income-generating opportunities that are the result of WFP's local procurement. - 33.
+- 30. Increased programmatic benefits, in particular where they are used to justify procurement above IPP, must be clearly documented and communicated.
+This policy will be monitored in several ways: - Quantitative monitoring enabled by the introduction of traceability systems and enhanced staff capacity leading to reductions in the underreporting of local purchases - will continuously capture data on local and regional food procurement and the share of pro-smallholder farmer procurement in terms of the quantity and value of purchases from smallholder farmers, aggregators and traders. - Value chain analysis will make it possible to determine the gains for farmers when inefficient or imbalanced value chains are improved through the use of pro-smallholder farmer contract modalities and through WFP programme interventions.
+These gains are WFP's contribution to enhancing the incomes and productivity of farmers (SDG target 2.3), which will be tracked through monitoring and evaluation.
+While WFP will not measure the income increases of smallholder farmers, as these are dependent on many factors that are beyond WFP's control, it can monitor increases in the volume and value of sales by smallholder farmers, contributing to increased income-generating opportunities that are the result of WFP's local and regional food procurement. - 31.
 A detailed monitoring and evaluation framework will be laid out in the implementation plan.
 An evaluation of the implementation of the policy and its results is foreseen for 2024, five years after the expected adoption of the policy.